-For the above reasons, Applicants' request for a CPCN for the proposed Line 3602, and any proposal that is greater than 16 inches in diameter or involves installing a pipeline to replace Line 1600 that increases demand-forecast capacity above the current capacity of 595 MMcfd (FOF 10), is denied under either a "status quo" scenario for Line 1600 at its current psig of 520 psig (65 MMcfd) or "future" scenario for Line 1600, if the pressure is lowered to 320 psig (40 MMcfd).
+For the above reasons, Applicants' request for a CPCN is denied without prejudice under either a "status quo" scenario for Line 1600 at its current psig of 520 psig at 65 MMcfd or "future" scenario for Line 1600, if it is derated to 320 psig at 40 MMcfd.

-The proposed project is not needed at this time, and the Commission has instructed Applicants to hydrotest Line 1600 in compliance with the requirements of Pub.
-Util.
-Code § 958.
-(See Section 12, "Hydrostatic Pressure Testing Requirements.")
-Therefore, the Energy Division shall halt preparation of the DEIR for the Proposed Project.
+Because the proposed project is not needed at this time, the Energy Division shall halt preparation of the DEIR for the Proposed Project.
 In the meantime, evidence shows Applicants will continue to meet existing reliability criteria during the relevant planning horizon.